+'''

 getName getName()

 Returns the string name of the local client hostname.

-setName setName(string \$name)
+setName setName(string $name)

 Set the string name of the local client hostname.

+Implements a fluent interface.

 getConnectionClass getConnectionClass()

 Returns a string indicating the connection class name to use.

-setConnectionClass (string \$connectionClass)
+setConnectionClass setConnectionClass(string $connectionClass)

 Set the connection class to use.

+Implements a fluent interface.

 getConnectionConfig getConnectionConfig()

 Get configuration for the connection class.

 Returns array.

-setConnectionConfig setConnectionConfig(array \$config)
+setConnectionConfig setConnectionConfig(array $config)

 Set configuration for the connection class.
-Typically, if using anything other than the default connection class, this will be an associative array with the keys "username" and "password".
+Typically, if using anything other than the default connection class,

+this will be an associative array with the keys "username" and "password".

+Implements a fluent interface.

 getHost getHost()

 Returns a string indicating the IP address or host name of the SMTP server via which to send messages.

-'''

 setHost setHost(string $host)

-'''

 Set the SMTP host name or IP address.

-'''
+Implements a fluent interface.

 getPort getPort()

-'''

 Retrieve the integer port on which the SMTP host is listening.

-setPort setPort(int \$port)
+setPort (int $port)

 Set the port on which the SMTP host is listening.

+Implements a fluent interface.

-construct (null|array|Traversable \$config)
+construct construct(null|array|Traversable $config)

 Instantiate the class, and optionally configure it with values provided.

+'''